For each of these examples, you’ll need:

 Specifying the language of a document for better OCR results

 For better OCR results, you can specify what languages your document is in using the languages parameter.
-See the Tesseract documentation for a full list of languages.
+View the list of available languages.

 Saving bounding box coordinates